-Human Trafficking Crimes in Arizona
+Human Trafficking Crimes in Phoenix

-Arizona has some of the toughest human trafficking laws anywhere in the nation.
+Phoenix has some of the toughest human trafficking laws anywhere in the nation.
 Based on its legal definition in this context, to “traffic" means to entice, recruit, harbor, provide, transport or otherwise obtain another person by deception, coercion or force.
 According to Arizona Revised Statute A.R.S.
 13-1308, it is unlawful for a person to either:

 - Knowingly traffic another person with the intent to or knowledge that the other person will be subject to forced labor or services

 - Knowingly benefit, financially or by receiving anything of value, from participation in a venture that has engaged in an act of human trafficking

 If you are found guilty of involvement in human trafficking on any level, your life can come to a screeching halt through lengthy prison sentences, enormous fines, and social stigma that can plague you for many years to come.
 Therefore, if you find yourself charged with any type of human trafficking crime in Phoenix, you should immediately consult an experienced, reputable defense attorney who will aggressively fight to make sure your rights are being upheld throughout every phase of the legal process.

 Under the A.R.S statute, “forced labor” means labor or services that are obtained through a person by:

 - Causing or threatening to cause serious physical injury to any person

 - Restraining or threatening to physically restrain another person